madhavan277/Amazon-Clone/README.md

 Rather than building a simple landing page, I chose to replicate the Amazon homepage to better understand the complexities behind a large-scale e-commerce platform.
 This project allowed me to dive deep into UI/UX design, responsive layouts, and interactive features, providing practical experience in building user-centric web applications.

-**Acknowledgements:**

-I am deeply thankful to Shraddha Khapra for her invaluable guidance and support throughout this project.
-Her expertise and dedication were crucial in helping me navigate through the learning curve.Additionally, I appreciate Apna College for offering a comprehensive and well-structured curriculum that empowered me with the skills to build projects like this one.

 **Conclusion:**